-The conciliator acts as a neutral third party by helping both parties work towards a mutually satisfactory solution and a new collective agreement.
-A conciliator does not have the authority to bind the parties or impose a new agreement on them, however can make recommendations based on observations in an effort to guide the parties through the process.
-At the end of the conciliation process, the conciliator provides a report to the minister of Post-Secondary Education, Training and Labour.
+A conciliation officer can make recommendations based on observations in an effort to guide the parties through the process.
+At the end of the conciliation process, the conciliation officer provides a report to the minister of Post-Secondary Education, Training and Labour.
 A conciliation officer does not have the authority to impose a new agreement on the parties.

-Is it unusual for a conciliator to be brought in?
+Is it unusual for a conciliation officer to be brought in?

 What if no agreement is reached during the conciliation process?

 If no agreement can be reached by the parties, the conciliation officer may declare an impasse and file his or her report.
-Within 15 days of receiving the report, the minister of Post-Secondary Education, Training and Labour.
-The minister will review the report and, within 15 days, decide whether to appoint a conciliation board.
-The minister may, at any time, also appoint a mediator to assist the parties in reaching an agreement.
-The bargaining parties are still able to continue negotiations during this period, if they choose.
+Within 15 days of receiving the report, the minister of Post-Secondary Education, Training and Labour will decide whether or not to appoint a conciliation board.
+The minister may also choose to appoint a mediator to assist the parties in reaching an agreement.

 What if the minister does not appoint a conciliation board?

-Seven days after the minister releases a notice that he has decided not to appoint a conciliation board the Faculty Association may approach its membership to hold a formal strike vote or the University may lock out the employees.
-The parties can continue to negotiate during this time.
-The minister may also choose to appoint a mediator to assist the parties in reaching a collective agreement.
+Nine days after the minister releases a notice that they have decided not to appoint a conciliation board, a union may hold a strike vote or an employer can lock out employees.
+The parties may continue to negotiate even if a strike vote has been taken.